 The Pianist’s Guide To Standard Teaching and Performance Literature

 This hefty volume, written by Jane Magrath and published by Alfred Music, isn’t a new book at all.
 However, I have found it very useful and feel compelled to include it in this list.
 Helpful for teachers, students and all those interested in playing the piano, it’s essentially a list of all standard and less familiar piano repertoire from elementary up to advanced levels.
 It takes readers on a journey from early music to Twentieth Century piano music (although not Contemporary, as the book was written in 1995), and looks at a considerable amount of repertoire.
 Magrath also discusses the music, in some cases in-depth, and indicates its suitability for various levels.
 Great to have as a reference book on the piano.
 Get your copy here.

 Mastering the Piano with Lang Lang

 This new app, pioneered by Faber Music and powered by Tido, is an inspired approach from Lang Lang to learning piano technique.
 The App contains innovative technology, exclusive content and practice tools.
-It’s designed to run in tandem with Lang Lang’s mastering the piano books (I’ve reviewed these before, here on my blog, and also for Faber’s Pianofforte Magazine), and there are five levels (from elementary to intermediate).
+It’s designed to run in tandem with Lang Lang’s mastering the piano books, and there are five levels (from elementary to intermediate).
 The app features a whole range of carefully selected digital sheet music, composer biographies, historical content, and exclusive coaching videos with Lang Lang demonstrating at the piano, as well as videos of him playing many of the pieces.
 It’s also easy to use and navigate.
 You can purchase and find out much more here.